 Step 4 – schedule sessions where we begin working with the student 1:1 to address all the key areas of focus as agreed.
 The aim of these student sessions is to work with the student on establishing new skills and habits.
 It is also about a student becoming empowered to become a more strategic learner and reach their own potential.

 Our experience tells us that one or two sessions are usually not enough to see a change in habits.
 The focus of this program is on sustained long-term change and building success.
 All sessions are an opportunity for the student to share success, concerns and struggles as well as learn strategies to assist them in a supportive and non-judgemental environment.

-As noted before one off sessions with students very rarely see any changes to the way they organise or manage themselves.
+In relation to one of sessions with students, as noted above, in my experience they very rarely work and usually we do not see any changes to the way students organise or manage themselves.
 However, having said that these sessions can still be discussed as an option.
 Usually when one off sessions occur they are with past students and used to reinforce particular skills or strategies or to work with a student to address a specific issue, exam preparation or planning.

 In my experience, junior students usually need more regular sessions where as senior students usually need an average of 4-6 to teach them the necessary skills, tools and strategies.
 From there we might get together prior to and after exams and sometimes just to check in, maybe once a term to see they are on track.

 All sessions run for 30 minutes or 1 hour and are conducted virtually so students can be located anywhere around the country or overseas.
 In our experience, virtual sessions these days are as good as face to face sessions due to the technology available with the use of zoom and screen sharing.
 The sessions are very interactive and students are encouraged to be involved.